 What is ERP in simple terms?

-An ERP is software businesses rely on to run and monitor the performance of their daily operations.
+ERP is software that businesses rely on to run and monitor the business performance of their daily operations.
 It stores data from across the company, from finance to supply chain to human resources, in a central repository and can analyse and report on all of that information.